alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

-Instead, I will start with a few case studies of my own, then try to debunk what many people take as "rational" arguments, and finally offer some emotional points which are really the best that I can offer you.
+Instead, I will start with a few case studies of my own, then try to debunk what many people take as "rational" arguments, and offer some emotional points which are really the best that I can offer you.
+After that we will see a third way which should hopefully act as a synthesis of previous arguments, and finally offer some conclusions.

 ## Some Case Studies